Drug facts & info

 Different patterns of using drugs

-There is almost as many different patterns of drug and alcohol use as there are drugs.
-This article explains some of the common patterns of use.
+There are almost as many different patterns of drug and alcohol use as there are drugs – this article explains some of the common patterns of use.

 There is huge variation in the ways young people use drugs.

-• Lots of young people experiment with alcohol and/or other drugs at some point in their adolescence.
+• Lots of young people experiment with alcohol and/or other drugs at some point in their adolescence – this is very normal.

-• Many of young people will go on to use drugs recreationally.
-Recreational use is generally a social pattern of drug use, for example, drinking at parties or taking an ecstasy pill at a music festival or night clubbing.
+• Many young people will go on to use drugs recreationally.
+Recreational use is generally a social pattern of drug use, for example, drinking at parties or taking an ecstasy pills at a music festival or when clubbing.

 • Situational use is where a drug may be used only in specific situations.
 For example, using speed heavily to stay awake during exam preparation, or drinking heavily to get through an emotional time of the year.